-Member physicians that do not have co-located MDT in their clinic can refer to the central MDT that consists of RN, BHC, SW, RD, ES, RT, and Psychiatrist using the ESPCN referral form in Appendix E.
+Member physicians that do not have co-located MDT in their clinic can refer to the central MDT that consists of PCRN, BHC, SW, RD, ES, RT, and Psychiatrist using the ESPCN referral form in Appendix E. For referrals to centrally-located providers to be accepted, the referring physician must provide information to the PCN about any changes to or additions to clinic practice locations, as stated in the Physician Membership Policy (Section 3.1).
+This ensures that communication between the physician practice (medical home) and central clinic services is maintained.